Join The Institute of Hawaiian Music

 Prospective students will be expected to perform for six minutes, introduce themselves and their song(s), sing and play their instruments, and carry themselves in a professional manner.
-Reservations are required, and prospective students may select from the following time slots: 9-11am or noon-3pm.
-Attendance at the informational session is NOT required to audition.
-Private auditions may be scheduled for those unable to attend the scheduled audition on March 19, 2016.
+Reservations are required.

 “Starting a career in Hawaiian music can be a challenge,” said IHM Faculty Coordinator Dr. Keola Donaghy.
 “Aspiring musicians are often left to their own devices to locate willing mentors and performance partners, receive personal training, find gigs, gain performance experience, produce a recording, and learn the steps necessary to break into the industry.
 Many don’t reach their true potential because they don’t receive career guidance from experienced, professional musicians.”
 IHM offers classes in guitar, ukulele, singing, keyboard, composition, music theory, repertoire development, dance, music industry business and marketing, and recording.
 Students will be given training on their instruments, voice, and harmony.
 They will be directed in repertoire growth, stage presence, and recording techniques.
 Students will also complete courses in Hawaiian studies and Hawaiian language to understand the cultural roots of their art.